kevinnayar/temporis/README.md

 ```ts
 const temporis = Temporis(20);
 ```
-> This is not a class, so you don't need the `new` keyword when instantiating it.
+> This is not a class, so don't use the `new` keyword when instantiating it.
 The function takes an optional argument `limit` which is of type `number`.
 This represents the number of actions stored in history and it defaults to a 100.
 There is no upper limit but increasing this will increase the memory footprint of your app, so caveat emptor 😊

 #### Push a single action
 ```ts
 temporis.pushOne({ color: 'red', name: 'foo' });
 ```
-> Pushes a single action into history which becomes the current state.
+> Push a single action into history which becomes the current state.

 #### Push many actions sequentially
 ```ts